Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 :::note

 Be a responsible provider.
-If you no longer want to provide an application or data on Super Protocol, [disable its offer](/developers/cli_guides/providers_offers#enabledisable-offers).
+If you no longer want to provide an application or data on Super Protocol, [disable the offer](/developers/cli_guides/providers_offers#enabledisable-offers).

 :::

 ## Step 6.
 Marketplace moderation

-Every new offer appears in the Unmoderated category in the Marketplace GUI.
+Every new offer appears in the **Unmoderated** category in the Marketplace GUI.
 This category is for the offers unreviewed by the Super Protocol team.
-Users can add such offers to their orders because Super Protocol is a permissionless cloud.
+Users can add such offers to their orders.
 However, there is a risk they may not work.

-If you want the Super Protocol team to review your offer and move it to the Approved category in the Marketplace GUI, follow the [moderation guidelines](/developers/marketplace/moderation/).
+If you want the Super Protocol team to review your offer and move it to the **Approved** category in the Marketplace GUI, follow the [moderation guidelines](/developers/marketplace/moderation/).

 ## Step 7.
 Keep your offer active